Our methodology

 Inspired by and aligned with established frameworks

-To develop our model, we conducted an extensive literature review of the many existing reports, tools, frameworks for sustainability and for Education for Sustainability (EfS).
-Three main references were particularly inspiring:
+To develop our model, we conducted an extensive literature review of the many existing reports, tools, and frameworks for both sustainability and Education for Sustainability (EfS).
+Three main references provided particular inspiration:

-The 17 Sustainable Development Goals (SDGs) are now a well-known and widely-used framework, so it was important for us to align ourselves in part with this framework.
+As the 17 Sustainable Development Goals (SDGs) have become a well-known and widely-used framework, it was important for us to align TASK™ to the SDG framework.

-Developed by the Stockholm Resilience Institute, this framework identifies nine planetary boundaries that govern the stability and resilience of the Earth system.
-This approach falls under the school of thought that the role of humanity, society, and the economy must fit within the Earth's systems and its physical boundaries.
+Developed by the Stockholm Resilience Center, this framework identifies nine planetary boundaries that govern the stability and resilience of Earth's natural systems.
+This framework affirms that humanity, society, and the economy must function within these physical planetary boundaries.

 Framework alignment

-By design, TASK™ aims to be consistent with existing frameworks in the field of education for sustainability.
-We produced referential alignment documents highlighting TASK™'s harmonization with recognized frameworks, such as the European GreenComp, ensuring the assessment of relevant knowledge while acknowledging the need for complementary methods to address broader sustainability skills.
+By design, TASK™ was conceived to align with existing competencies frameworks in the field of education for sustainability.
+We produced referential alignment documents highlighting TASK™'s harmonization with recognized frameworks, such as UNESCO's eight key competencies and European GreenComp.
+This helps demonstrate the importance of designing knowledge assessment tools that align to complementary frameworks and methods that articulate broader sustainability skills.

-Discover how TASK aligns with the following frameworks:
+Discover how TASK™ aligns to the following competency frameworks:

 - Education for Sustainable Development Goals: Learning Objectives.
 UNESCO, 2017